What is Silk PLA Filament?

 Conclusion

-3. What is the difference between silk filaments and standard filaments?
+Q: What is the difference between silk PLA and regular PLA?

 All You Need To Know About Rainbow PLA Filament